ubc-library-rc/RegEx_in_R/content/when_to_use.md

 fruit.counts = c("1", "2", "NA")
 ## make data frame
 fruits.df = data.frame(fruit.names, fruit.counts)
+View(fruits.df)
 ## right now, the NA in the fruit.counts column is not a true NA.
-We will convert it to a true NA here for the sake of this example
+  ## We will convert it to a true NA here for the sake of this example
 fruits.df$fruit.counts = as.numeric(fruits.df$fruit.counts)
 ## forcing fruit.counts from a character to numeric makes R replace the non number characters with missing values, NA.
+View(fruits.df)

 ## now that we have a missing value, let's deal with it
 fruits.df$fruit.counts = str_replace_na(fruits.df$fruit.counts, "missing")
+View(fruits.df)
 ```

 ## Base R